Here is a summary of a talk we attended on Day 1 of Confoo 2012.

-On my side, I had fun coding a function that would draw a header image in a canvas to get the RGB value of a certain pixel so I could build my CSS based on that main color.
-Pretty cool, eh
+On my side, I had fun coding a function that would draw a header image in a canvas to get the RGB value of a certain pixel so I could build my CSS based on that main colour.
+Pretty cool, eh!

 A few things to know: